Tree-planting champions of Sierra Leone: Leading the fight against climate change, one seedling at a time

 Photo: Sierra Leone Red Cross Society

-To date, there are 52 dedicated women champions in 52 communities actively involved in similar efforts across Africa.
+To date, there are 52 dedicated women champions in 52 communities actively involved in similar efforts in Sierra Leone.
 Together, they have planted more than 55,000 trees, roughly 60 per cent of the project’s goal.
 SLRCS's planting efforts are ongoing, with the expectation that these numbers will continue to grow as champions like Mariam persist in their work.

 Related news